 The new Hybrid Billing Model combines Fixed Recurring with One-Time.
 Hybrid Checkout allows for a single subscription and a custom charge (non-recurring product) to be purchased together in a single transaction.
 This will be supported only through our API.

 - Physical Goods: BirchBox charges $30/month subscription and offers one-time products such as $25/makeup bag, $15/brush kit, etc.

 - Digital Goods: Hulu charges $39.99/month and offers one-time products such as movies or TV show seasons.

-To use the hybrid model in your checkout flow you will need to use the purchase endpoints in our API.
-In the purchase request, you can submit a subscription with one or many adjustments on a new or existing account.
+To use the hybrid model in your checkout flow you will need to use our API.
+In the request, you can submit a subscription with one or many adjustments on a new or existing account.
 The subscription and adjustment(s) will appear as line items on a single invoice, which are collected immediately.
 A purchase transaction is a single transaction to the gateway and if successful, will update or create an account in Recurly.
 If the transaction fails, the request will roll back.

 If you are interested in a Hybrid Checkout, you can find more information in Purchases for an all in one endpoint.